sophiabj/python-edgar/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Sophia Jack
-about: Suggest an idea for this project
+about: Support for S3
 title: ''
 labels: ''
 assignees: ''